merry-goblin/casterlith/README.md

 - **setParameter(key, value) :**                     parameters to send safely
 - **order(sort, order) :**                           order query. reset order
 - **addOrder(sort, order) :**                        order query. add to current order
 - **limit(first, max) :**                            be carefull!
 It's not a sql limit at all.
-It limits selection of the composer's entity in the specified range and will load any related associations according the conditions request. to use only if needed because a second sql request is sent
+It limits selection of the composer's entity in the specified range and will load any related associations according the conditions request. to use only if needed because a second sql request is sent.
 - **first() :**                                      returns one entity. it won't optimize your sql request
 - **all() :**                                        returns an array of entities
 - **getQueryBuilder() :**                            returns the composer's DBAL query builder.
 Usefull to apply expressions in conditions